Our split with Europe and the prospect of going it alone

 One of our most notable contributions was the Magna Carta of 1215, that famous document generally regarded as the worlds first and still most respected Constitution, which was itself only a confirmation of long-held rights and liberties.

-And there is a growing antagonism, not specifically towards the Incredibly Rich, but towards the system which allows this gross and growing inequity to come about.
+While areas of our country prosper, others stagnate with little prospect of growth and prosperity, and there is a growing antagonism, not specifically towards the Incredibly Rich, but towards the system which allows this gross and growing inequity to come about.

 In an ideal world, the fruits of prosperity would indeed be more equably shared.
 But but before we can share it, prosperity must be created.